 Let’s look into each of these factors in more detail.

 To determine how much you should spend, the first thing you need to know is approximately how much each click will cost.
 Your CPC depends on which ad network you are using, your industry, your keywords, and the ad itself.

-Related Article: PPC – What Is It and How Does It Work?
+Related Article: PPC Marketing – What Is It and How Does It Work?

 Search vs. Display Network

 Search Network advertisements appear at the top of Google’s search engine results page, whereas Google Display ads can appear on millions of partner websites across the internet.

 Because the Search Network targets prospects who are actively searching for solutions, it commands a higher CPC.
 Banner ads on the Display Network have a much lower engagement rate, so they are less expensive per click.

 Average CPC varies widely depending on how competitive your industry is.
 The financial and legal industries, for example, are notoriously competitive when it comes to PPC marketing.
 The tradeoff is that they selling high-value, long-term services, so they can afford spending more per click.

 Take a look at this chart of a few different types of businesses and their suggested bids from Google’s keyword tool:

 Keywords also make an enormous difference in cost.
 For example, you might spend upward of $20 per click for a search term like “plumbers near me.”
 You’d spend a fraction of that for a long-tail keyword like “copper vs plastic pipes.”